Coronavirus: Vodafone NZ's mammoth work-from-home drill exposes a few areas of strain

 In a handful of cases, staff had trouble saving documents.

-Many will be thinking that if a high-tech telco can have a few gremlins, there own drill is very much worth it.
+Many will be thinking that if a high-tech telco can have a few gremlins, their own drill is very much worth it.

 The telco is still assessing whether to run another drill on its main campus.
 It's possible that tweaks will be implemented as other offices run drills.